-- 232. In particular, Wells Fargo & Co knew or should have known that the transfers from the Wells Fargo Plan were transfers of "plan assets" subject to ERISA because Wells Fargo & Co is in fact the sponsor of the Wells Fargo Plan and it knew or should have known that the Plan must comply with ERISA in order for Wells Fargo's employer contributions to avoid income taxes, which they did. - 233.
-Wells Fargo & Co. knew or should have known that the transfers of compensation from the Plan to Wells Fargo & Co. violated 29 U.S.C. § 1106(a)(1)(D) because it discloses in its governmental filings with the Department of Labor that the Plan engages in "party-in-interest" transactions for the Wells Fargo affiliated funds that the Plan invests in. - 234.
-Because Wells Fargo & Co. repeatedly received the Wells Fargo Plan's assets into its own account, Wells Fargo & Co. participated in all the prohibited transfers that violated 29 U.S.C. § 1106(a)(1)(D). - 235.
-The Plan's assets that were transferred to Wells Fargo & Co. in violation of 29 U.S.C. § 1106(a)(1)(D) were transferred into an account belonging to Wells Fargo & Co. and based on the information currently available, the ill-gotten funds remain in such account. - 236.
-Alternatively, the balance of Wells Fargo & Co. account wherein the prohibited transfers were deposited has at all relevant times remained above the total value of illegal transfers because (i) Wells Fargo & Co. reported to shareholders between \$16 million to \$23 billion in their cash account, and (ii) Plaintiff estimate that the total value of the illegal transfers represents 0.001 of the balance of Wells Fargo & Co.'s account. - 237.
-Wells Fargo & Co. maintains detailed financial and accounting records that would enable Plaintiff to trace the transfer of assets from the Plan or its investments to Wells Fargo & Co.
+211. In particular, Wells Fargo & Co. knew or should have known that the transfers from the Wells Fargo Plan were transfers of "plan assets" subject to ERISA because Wells Fargo & Co. is in fact the sponsor of the Wells Fargo Plan and it knew or should have known that the Plan must comply with ERISA in order for Wells Fargo's employer contributions to avoid income taxes, which they did.

+212. Wells Fargo & Co. knew or should have known that the transfers of compensation from the Plan to Wells Fargo & Co. violated ERISA § 406(a)(1)(D), 29 U.S.C. § 1106(a)(1)(D), because it discloses in its governmental filings with the Department of Labor that the Plan engages in "party-in-interest" transactions for the Wells Fargo affiliated funds that the Plan invests in.

+213. Because Wells Fargo & Co. repeatedly received the Wells Fargo Plan's assets into its own account, Wells Fargo & Co. participated in all the prohibited transfers that violated ERISA § 406(a)(1)(D), 29 U.S.C. § 1106(a)(1)(D).

+214. The Plan's assets that were transferred to Wells Fargo & Co. in violation of ERISA § 406(a)(1)(D), 29 U.S.C. § 1106(a)(1)(D), were transferred into an account belonging to Wells Fargo & Co. and based on the information currently available, the ill-gotten funds remain in such account.

+215. Alternatively, the balance of the Wells Fargo & Co. account wherein the prohibited transfers were deposited has at all relevant times remained above the total value of illegal transfers because (i) Wells Fargo & Co. reported to shareholders between \$16 million to \$23 billion in their cash account, and (ii) Plaintiffs estimate that the total value of the illegal transfers represents 0.001 of the balance of Wells Fargo & Co.'s account.

+216. Wells Fargo & Co. maintains detailed financial and accounting records that would enable Plaintiffs to trace the transfer of assets from the Plan or its investments to Wells Fargo & Co.

-238. ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan."
+217. ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan."

-239. Pursuant ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), Wells Fargo & Co. is liable as a party-in-interest to disgorge to the Plan any ill-gotten profits and/or assets it received as a result of the repeated violations of 29 U.S.C. § 1106(a)(1)(D).
-Plaintiff seeks all available and appropriate equitable relief against Wells Fargo & Co. to redress the violations of 29 U.S.C. § 1106(a) described herein, including, but not limited to the relief set forth below in the Prayer For Relief.
+218. Pursuant ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), Wells Fargo & Co. is liable as a party-in-interest to disgorge to the Plan any ill-gotten profits and/or assets it received as a result of the repeated violations of 29 U.S.C. § 1106(a)(1)(D).
+Plaintiffs seek all available and appropriate equitable relief against Wells Fargo & Co. to redress the violations of 29 U.S.C. § 1106(a) described herein, including, but not limited to the relief set forth below in the Prayer For Relief.